Ugljevik

-Ugljevik (Угљевик) is a town and municipality located in Republika Srpska, an entity of Bosnia and Herzegovina.
-As of 2013, it has a population of 15,710 inhabitants, while the town of Ugljevik has a population of 4,155 inhabitants.
+Ugljevik (Угљевик) is a town and municipality in Republika Srpska, Bosnia and Herzegovina.
+As of 2013, the municipality has a population of 15,710 inhabitants, while the town of Ugljevik has a population of 4,155 inhabitants.

-The municipality is located in the countryside of the eastern foothills of Mount Majevica, where the mountains start descending towards the flatlands of Semberija, to which it is tied more than any other surrounding area.
+The municipality is located in the countryside of the eastern foothills of Mount Majevica, where the mountains start descending towards the flatlands of Semberija, to which it is tied to more than any other surrounding area.
 It is the home of miners and other energy resource professionals.

 Name

-Ugljevik was named for the coal, which first began to be exploited on Mount Majevica in 1899.
+Ugljevik is named after coal (ugalj), which first began to be exploited on Mount Majevica in 1899.

 History

-Coal production has been exploited on Mount Majevica since 1899.
-Within a century, the local inhabitants developed the initial small dig into today’s surface mine producing 6,000 tonnes of coal per day and the coal-fired power plant “Termoelektrana Ugljevik” (Ugljevik Power Plant), supplying the Republic with 300 megawatts of electricity.
-Preparations are underway for the construction of another power-plant of 600 MW.
-Exploration indicates huge reserves of quality coal, with seams stretching in every direction, even reaching Zvornik on the Drina river.
-The administrative center of the Municipality was the village of Zabrdje, to be transferred to the mining community of Ugljevik (now named Stari Ugljevik (Old Ugljevik)) in 1941, after Zabrdje was burned by Ustaše.
-The present-day Ugljevik began to be built in 1980 in the valley of Janja river (one of the Drina’s tributaries) between Zabrdje, Stari Ugljevik, Bogutovo Selo and Ugljevicka Obrijez, in answer to the need for increasing the surface mining operations and building the power-plant.
-The whole of the old Ugljevik was then moved to this new site.

 At least ten archaeological locations have been found in the area.
 These include five locations with groupings of medieval stone sarcophagi, called stećci, and three dating from the Roman period.
-Though research into Neolithic sites in the municipality is lacking, near-by areas have Neolithic archaeological sites, allowing postulation that there might have been ancient sites present.
+Though research into the Neolithic sites in the municipality is lacking, nearby areas have Neolithic archaeological sites, allowing postulation that there might have been ancient sites present.
 The village of Tutnjevac contains the remains of a Roman villa.